 Colleges and universities are inundated with appeals from students whose families have fallen on hard economic times due to the coronavirus pandemic or any other hardship that does not necessarily get reflected on the financial aid applications like the FAFSA and CSS Profile.
 Many families’ ability to pay for college has changed, and their aid package should change with it.

 If you feel that something needs to be altered, start the financial aid appeal process.
-Below is a simple guide to the world of financial aid appeals.
+Below is a simple guide on how to write a letter of appeal for financial aid.

 Should you appeal your financial aid offer?

 In general, two broad categories could warrant an appeal:

 - Exceptional merit/multiple offers

 - Special or unusual circumstances

 You can appeal for more aid if you received better offers from other schools or if your student has exceptionally high test scores.
 Most appeal letters, however, fall under the second category, especially as families continue to come out of the COVID-19 pandemic.